Skip to main content

 • 00_VS_AG_UB2400 in column 1, row 1

-So you can clearly see here that one option can call multiple groups.
+This clearly shows that one option can drive multiple groups.

-A classic example of 2 options that require behavior to ensure that they cannot be combined with each other are Expand rear facade 1200mm and Expand rear facade 2400mm.
-These 2 options can never be
+A classic example of options that need behavior so they cannot be combined are Uitbouwen achtergevel 1200mm and Uitbouwen achtergevel 2400mm.
+These two options cannot be combined.

-Innobrix provides options to set these dependencies.
-A wide range of 'behavior' fields are available for this purpose that determine how options can interact with each other.
-For a complete overview of the possible fields, you should check out our Option behavior section (behavior fields).
+Innobrix lets you configure these dependencies.
+A wide range of behavior fields is available to define how options respond to each other.
+For a full overview of the available fields, check our Option behavior section.

 STEP 8